All cow and goat cheeses now made with natural beef rennet. There's one exception... mozzarella. SHOP A2/A2 CHEESE.

 What’s in Our Cheese?

 At Miller’s Bio Farm, we of course go above and beyond.
 We do everything we can to avoid the greenwashing or confusion caused by food labels.
 Instead, we just tell you everything we can about how the food is produced.
-We include an honest disclosure for each of OUR A2 CHEESES, which tells you the type of rennet and any additives in them.
+We include an honest disclosure for each of OUR A2 CHEESES, which tells you the type of rennet and any additives in them (and not just what's listed on the Safety Data Sheet, we actually talk to the rennet and culture companies about it).

-For our cow cheeses, veal rennet is used.
+For all of our cow and goat cheeses (except mozzarella), beef rennet is used.
 The calf gullets used in our rennet are sourced from milk-fed veal calves mainly from New Zealand and Australia.
-I'm happy to report that, as of summer 2023, all of our cheesemakers transitioned to veal rennet that is free of any additives!

-For our goat cheeses, vegetarian fermentation-produced chymosin (FPC) rennet is used.
-Yup, it’s a GMO, and it contains trace amounts of sodium chloride and sodium benzoate E211.
+For our mozzarella cheese, a microbial vegetarian rennet is used.
+It's organic and simply makes a better mozzarella.
+It has trace amounts of sodium chloride and sodium benzoate E211.

 Regardless, you deserve to know everything about your food.
 So, now the cheese and rennet choice is yours!